bocoup/learn-terraform/exercises/introduction-to-terraform/overview.md

 In order to illustrate how Terraform can version your infrastructure, a series of instructions are enumerated below.
 Open the included `terraform.tf` config file for reference and run through the steps below.
+Don't forget to set the AWS profile you want to use in the `terraform.tf` file.

 > Note the resources that will be created.
 ```